113ll3/Ibmclouddocscli/reference/bluemix_cli/download_cli.md

 {:tip: .tip}

-# Manually Installing the base {{site.data.keyword.Bluemix_notm}} CLI
+# Manually installing the base {{site.data.keyword.Bluemix_notm}} CLI
 {: #download_install}

-It is recommend that you install the {{site.data.keyword.Bluemix_notm}} CLI and all recommended dependencies by using the method described [here.](/docs/cli/index.html)
+It is recommend that you install the {{site.data.keyword.Bluemix}} CLI and all recommended dependencies by using the method described [here.](/docs/cli/index.html)
 {: tip}

-You can use an installer or shell to download and install the CLI.
+{{site.data.keyword.Bluemix_notm}} CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in {{site.data.keyword.Bluemix_notm}}.

 ## Using the installer
 {: #installer}

-To install the {{site.data.keyword.Bluemix_notm}} CLI, simply download the installer:
+To install the base {{site.data.keyword.Bluemix_notm}} CLI, download the installer:

 | Version |  Updated  | Downloads |
 |---------|-----------|-----------|